mcdonaldcm7/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 	free_listint2: Frees a listint_tlist and sets the head to NULL.

 	pop_listint: Deletes the head node of a listint_t linked_list, and returns the head node's data.

+	get_nodeint_at_index: This function returns the nth node of a listint_t linked list.